 If you have a gas grill, you will need to unscrew the attached propane tank at your barbecue’s base.
 This will empty the fuel.
 You will not be allowed to transport flammable or combustible substances on any commercial moving truck.
-Relocating your backyard grill in your own vehicle is also highly hazardous.
+Relocating your grill in your own vehicle is also highly hazardous.
 If your grill uses charcoal, remove all the briquettes from beneath the rack.
 Now your grill is much lighter and easier to move.

 Detach and pack all removable parts, utensils, and racks separately.
+Even though you probably take good care of your grill, wash all the parts after removing them.
+It is just a precaution and can mean a lot.
 This will lighten the grill so it is easier to transport, as well as prevent loose parts from rattling around inside it.
 These loose parts might cause scratches or damage.

 4. Wrap the grill for protection

-Relocating your backyard grill
+Relocating a backyard grill with wheels

 Wheeled grills have wheels on both or one side of the base that will make relocating your backyard grill simple.
-Enlist a helping hand to aid you in carefully pushing and guiding the grill towards the moving truck.
+Enlist a helping hand to aid you in carefully pushing and guiding the grill toward the moving truck.

 Handled cart grills are fairly easy to move.
 Their handles are usually located on the grill’s sides or on top of the lid.
 You can lock them to secure the grill for carrying.
 After removing all the components, moving your backyard grill will be easier because it will be light enough.
 Then carefully lift it off the ground, and carry it onto the moving truck.

 Hiring a moving company to help you relocate your grill